 Why Consider Treatment at Cross Creek Hospital in Austin

 When individuals chronically use methamphetamine, the toll that the drug takes on their minds and bodies can be devastating.
 Even after the initial use, an individual may begin to experience changes in their mental health, their physical health, and in their physical appearance.
 As meth abuse becomes prolonged, the severity of the effects that may occur only worsen.
 People who are addicted to methamphetamine are highly susceptible to suffering from irreversible cognitive impairment, permanent damage to vital organs, a weakened immune system, and the contraction of viruses like hepatitis or HIV/AIDS.
 Furthermore, an addiction to meth may negatively impact an individual’s academic or occupational life, resulting in academic failure or job loss.
 Financial strain may arise, familial discord may become prominent, and the ever-diminishing sense of self-worth may lead to the onset of suicidal thoughts and behaviors.
 Most distressingly, the potential for overdose is great for people who abuse methamphetamine, and this type of overdose has the potential to end in fatality.
 Fortunately, when appropriate treatment is implemented, these detrimental effects may be prevented as individuals successfully overcome their deadly addiction.

 Types of meth addiction treatment offered at Cross Creek Hospital in Austin, TX

-At Cross Creek Hospital, a meth addiction treatment center in Austin, we are devoted to providing everyone who seeks our care for the treatment of a methamphetamine addiction with the respect and dignity that they deserve.
+At Cross Creek Hospital, a meth addiction treatment center in Austin, we are devoted to providing everyone who seeks care at our hospital for the treatment of a methamphetamine addiction with the respect and dignity that they deserve.
 Our all-encompassing goal for treatment is to help men, women, and adolescents improve their overall functioning by helping them to stabilize, achieve sobriety from chronic meth use, and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.